mahesh12-byte/WebScraping-TimesJob-Website/README.md

 ## WebScraping-TimesJob-Website
 Times Job WebScraping Using BeautifulSoup and requests
-- Scrap Times Job Website  using beautifulsoup4 and requests  to Get the latest  Job Alert After Every 10 min with  Matching Skills.
+- Scrapped Times Job Website(https://www.timesjobs.com/)  using beautifulsoup4 and requests  to Get the latest  Job Alert After Every 10 min with  Matching Skills.